-The following are Q&As about the Healthy Pastors, Healthy Congregations program.
+The following are commonly asked questions and answers about the Healthy Pastors, Healthy Congregations program.

 One of the program requirements is a financial commitment from my congregation.
 How much is my congregation expected to contribute?